Got a 100k and don’t know what to do with it? Well, you’re lucky because we’re giving you the 10 best ways to invest and grow that money!

 - Educate yourself – As with all types of investments, you must be knowledgeable on where you’re putting your money in.
 Coinpursuit and Slicefeeds.com are just some of the sites you can check out to educate yourself.

 - Treat it as you would the stock market – Analyze trends and patterns on weekly charts.
-Analyzing fundamental data is key in your methodology to find a decent investment opportunity.
+Analyzing fundamental data is key in your methodology to find a decent investment opportunity (you can also check out our guide on how to research altcoins).

 - Invest in Fund Management Platforms – As was mentioned above, cryptocurrency can be treated like stocks where fund managers can handle your investment.
 You can even invest in mutual funds.